Chi-teck/drupal_module_checker/README.md

 ## Options

-`--limit` - defines how many modules should be checked.
+`limit` - defines how many modules should be checked.